lra/mackup/README.md

-Some people tried to solve the problem on the application layer, like [Github's Boxen](http://boxen.github.com/), but I feel like it solves a non problem: I don't really spend time installing stuff, I spent time configuring it.
+Some people tried to solve the problem on the application layer, like [Github's Boxen](http://boxen.github.com/), but I feel like it solves a non problem: I don't really spend time installing stuff, I spend time configuring it.

 For years, I've used a personnal shell script that was copying known config files into `svn`, `git` or Dropbox, and linked them into my home.
-But, like [Homebrew](http://mxcl.github.io/homebrew/), I felt a lot of us had the same problem, and I could help from others to support more apps.
+But, like the [Homebrew](http://mxcl.github.io/homebrew/) guys, I felt a lot of us had the same problem, and I could get help from others to support more apps.

 So here it is.

+## What platform is supported ?

+1. OS X

 ## What's up with the weird name ?